aome510/hackernews-TUI/README.md

 ### User-defined shortcuts

 Shortcuts in each `View` are fully customizable.
-For further information about the supported keys and the commands, please refer to the **key bindings** section in the example configuration file.
+For further information about the supported keys and the commands, please refer to the **key bindings** section in the [example configuration file](https://github.com/aome510/hackernews-TUI/blob/main/examples/hn-tui.toml).

 ### Custom Keymap

-It's possible to define a custom shortcut to switch between different `StoryView` (`front_page`, `show_hn`, `ask_hn`, etc) with stories filtered by HN Algolia's [`numericFilters`](https://hn.algolia.com/api/).
-An example of defining such custom shortcuts can be found under the **custom keymap** section of the example configuration file.
+It's possible to define a custom shortcut to switch between different `StoryView` (`front_page`, `show_hn`, `ask_hn`, etc) with stories filtered by HN Algolia's [`numericFilters` filter option](https://hn.algolia.com/api/).
+An example of defining such custom shortcuts can be found under the **custom keymap** section of the [example configuration file](https://github.com/aome510/hackernews-TUI/blob/main/examples/hn-tui.toml).

 ## Logging